"The Flying Serpent" (1946)

 Devil's Doorway rock features at the bottom of the frame, and another set of Aztec buildings superimposed at the top.
-I'll again point out some of the highlights below.

 The movie also has a fun scene in which Quetzalcoatl flies down from Tower Rock in Iverson's Garden of the Gods and attacks a guy.
 For the most part, shots of the deadly serpent in flight appear to have been filmed in and around Bronson Canyon, including just before Quetzalcoatl shows up in Garden of the Gods in the clip below.
 Check out the clip: